brickbazooka9/Entrepreneur_CW1/README.md

 The foundation of any Geographic Intelligence platform focused on property price prediction lies in its data infrastructure.
 For our London-centric platform that combines exceptional UX with ML-powered predictive analytics, addressing the dataset challenge is paramount to delivering accurate insights.
 Property data forms the cornerstone of our service, and without comprehensive, high-quality datasets, our predictive capabilities would be severely limited.
 The datasets we require must span historical transactions, geographic boundaries, property characteristics, and contextual information that influences pricing trends across London's diverse neighborhoods.

 Property price prediction requires multidimensional data that captures not only basic transaction information but also the nuanced factors that influence real estate valuation.
-As noted in academic research on London housing price prediction, "various information are provided and can be categorised as follows: ID (Transaction ID), Date, Transaction Price, Property classification (Type, Build, Tenure), and Address information"[[13]](https://www.doc.ic.ac.uk/~mpd37/theses/2015_beng_aaron-ng.pdf).
+As noted in academic research on London housing price prediction, "various information are provided and can be categorised as follows: ID (Transaction ID), Date, Transaction Price, Property classification (Type, Build, Tenure), and Address information"[^32].
 This diverse data spectrum necessitates a strategic approach to data acquisition and management to ensure our platform delivers accurate predictions and intelligent insights for decision-making.

 - Core Dataset Requirements

   - Our platform requires several categories of data resources to power its predictive capabilities.
 The primary datasets we need include historical property transaction records, comprehensive property attribute information, geographic and spatial data, and contextual market indicators.
 Each of these components plays a vital role in training our machine learning models to generate accurate property price predictions across London's real estate landscape.

     Historical property transaction data provides the foundation for understanding price movements over time.
 This includes records of every property sale in London, ideally spanning at least 10-15 years to capture multiple market cycles.
-Land Registry's Price Paid Data (PPD) offers "information on single residential property sales in England and Wales, sold for value, that are lodged with us for registration"[[14]](https://www.gov.uk/government/publications/hm-land-registry-data/public-data).
+Land Registry's Price Paid Data (PPD) offers "information on single residential property sales in England and Wales, sold for value, that are lodged with us for registration"[^33].
 This dataset is crucial as it provides the ground truth for actual market transactions that our models will learn from and attempt to predict.

     Property attribute information helps our algorithms understand the physical and legal characteristics that influence property values.
-This includes details such as property type (detached, semi-detached, terrace, flat), build status (new or existing construction), tenure (leasehold or freehold), number of bedrooms, and other features that significantly impact property valuation [[13]](https://www.doc.ic.ac.uk/~mpd37/theses/2015_beng_aaron-ng.pdf).
+This includes details such as property type (detached, semi-detached, terrace, flat), build status (new or existing construction), tenure (leasehold or freehold), number of bedrooms, and other features that significantly impact property valuation [^32].
 Without these attributes, our prediction models would lack the granularity needed for accurate price estimation.

     Geographic and spatial data provides the critical locational context that is fundamental to real estate valuation.
 This includes boundary files, postcode data, and polygon information that defines neighborhoods, boroughs, and administrative areas within London.
-The Ordnance Survey's MasterMap and address data with Unique Property Reference Numbers (UPRNs) are essential resources as they provide "the only official, up-to-date register of all nationally protected historic buildings and sites in England" [[15]](https://historicengland.org.uk/listing/the-list/data-downloads/).
+The Ordnance Survey's MasterMap and address data with Unique Property Reference Numbers (UPRNs) are essential resources as they provide "the only official, up-to-date register of all nationally protected historic buildings and sites in England" [^34].
 This geographic precision enables our platform to offer location-specific insights through our map-based interface.

 - Strategic Data Acquisition Approach

-  - The Land Registry provides essential transaction data through their Price Paid Data service, which is "available for use and reuse under the Open Government Licence (OGL)" [[14]](https://www.gov.uk/government/publications/hm-land-registry-data/public-data).
+  - The Land Registry provides essential transaction data through their Price Paid Data service, which is "available for use and reuse under the Open Government Licence (OGL)" [^33].
 This comprehensive dataset contains historical property sales information that forms the backbone of our price prediction models.
 We will implement automated data pipelines to regularly download and process updates to this dataset, ensuring our models always incorporate the latest transaction information.
-The historical depth of this dataset, which extends back to 1995, provides sufficient temporal coverage for identifying meaningful patterns and trends in London's property market [[13]](https://www.doc.ic.ac.uk/~mpd37/theses/2015_beng_aaron-ng.pdf)
+The historical depth of this dataset, which extends back to 1995, provides sufficient temporal coverage for identifying meaningful patterns and trends in London's property market [^32].

     The Greater London Authority's London Datastore offers additional property transaction details specifically for Greater London, complementing the Land Registry data with more localized information.
-Their "Housing in London" reports provide "the evidence base for the Mayor's housing policies, summarising key patterns and trends across a wide range of topics relevant to housing in the capital" [[16]](https://data.london.gov.uk/dataset/housing-london).
+Their "Housing in London" reports provide "the evidence base for the Mayor's housing policies, summarising key patterns and trends across a wide range of topics relevant to housing in the capital" [^35].
 By incorporating this dataset, we can enrich our models with London-specific housing contexts and policy impacts that influence property values across different boroughs.

     Ordnance Survey data resources, particularly their AddressBase system with Unique Property Reference Numbers (UPRNs), provide the spatial foundation for our geographic intelligence platform.
-Under the Public Sector Geospatial Agreement, certain OS MasterMap data is now available under open license terms, allowing us to "publish property extents created from OS MasterMap Topography Layer under Open Government Licence (OGL) terms"[[17]](https://www.ordnancesurvey.co.uk/products/open-mastermap-programme/opening-up-property-extents).
+Under the Public Sector Geospatial Agreement, certain OS MasterMap data is now available under open license terms, allowing us to "publish property extents created from OS MasterMap Topography Layer under Open Government Licence (OGL) terms" [^36].
 This data will power our map-based interface, enabling users to visualize property price predictions with precise geographical context.

 ### Crime Data